stucchio/Homepage/pelican/content/microservices_for_the_grumpy_neckbeard.md

 (This example is NOT restful.)

+The developers working on Team Email are now solely responsible for making sure this http server properly responds to json-over-http requests.
+They can address this task in relative isolation, and as long as the task is handled, their job is done.

 Alternatively, one might simply expose an SMTP server, but that isn't considered cool anymore.

 Consumers of the microservice then access the HTTP endpoint as they see fit: